OxWearables/rap_wearables/cdt_instructions.md

 When working with participant data, good Information Governance/Security is essential.
 Work with data **on the Research Analysis Platform only**.
 Do not download data onto your machine.
 Watch out for accidental data download e.g. a Jupyter notebook may inadvertently contain data (e.g. from printing parts of the data).

+## Start here for Thursday's tutorial
-## Practicalities: getting the notebooks onto the UK Biobank Research Analysis Platform
+### Practicalities: getting the notebooks onto the UK Biobank Research Analysis Platform

 The UK Biobank Research Analysis Platform has permanent storage.
 In particular, you will be using a project called 'cdt-datachallenge-dec23'.
 Within the 'users' folder, you have an individual folder.
 Please store your files in that folder.
 When you first log in to the platform, you may wish to set up folders called 'data' and 'outputs' within this folder (some of the notebooks will assume you have done that).